mercadopago/cart-opencart/README.md

 * Accept tickets in addition to cards.
 * Improve conversion rate.

+**Ticket Checkout**

+This feature allows merchants to have a customized ticket checkout, according to each country's ticket method (i.e Boleto in Brazil, RapiPago in Argentina, etc).
+Thus, it will be possible to customize its look and feel, customers won’t be redirected away to complete the payment, and it will also reduce the checkout steps, improving conversion rates.
+The ticket link will be shown and when the customer click on it, another tab with the ticket will be opened.

 **Standard Checkout**

 Great for merchants who want to get going quickly and easily.